Chapter 13 Bankruptcy

 In addition to keeping your vehicle, any unsecured debt that you may have such as credit cards, medical bills and other debt will be wiped out by the court at the end of the repayment plan.

 As soon as you file for Chapter 13 bankruptcy you are protected under the Automatic Stay of Proceedings which prohibits a lender from repossessing your vehicle.
 Filing for Chapter 13 bankruptcy will also immediately stop harassing phone calls from your creditors, any pending lawsuits and wage garnishments.
-If you are facing repossession, call the experienced attorneys at Ellis B. Klein and associates for a free consultation.
+If you are facing repossession, call the experienced attorneys at Klein Burdett & Associates for a free consultation.
 Over the past 20 years in practice we have helped thousands of people keep their vehicles and reorganize their debt to get fresh start.Chapter 13 and Repayment of Unsecured Debt

 Stop Harassing Phone Calls